gpiootrek/gpiootrek/README.md

 ## Hi there 👋 I am Piotr Gołąb
-Junior Frontend Developer (Angular)
+Frontend Developer (Angular)

 ### 🤔 Who am I?
 Frontend Developer specialized in Angular, located in Kraków, Poland.
 I am studying Computer Science and Econometrics at AGH UST.
 This field of study combines my 2 fields of interest - programming and economics.
-While creating frontend applications I want to satisfy user experience by providing data in a well-designed, easy to understand way.
+While creating frontend applications I want to satisfy user experience by providing data in a well-designed and easy to understand way.
+Experienced in delivering high-quality front-end applications, especially for clients from banking sector.

 ### 📚 Skills
 #### 💻 Tech: